Comparison of the Most Popular Flooring Types

 Easiest to Install and Maintain

-In this category, the winner is definitely the good old vinyl flooring.
+In this category, the winner is the good old vinyl flooring.

 The Cheapest